vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

   One year later, in 1996, the Cascading Style Sheet was created, aiming to simplify the means of styling HTML.

-  At this point, the foundation of web development was built: the front and back-end: the distinction - or separation of concerns - between the presentation layer (interface, front), and the business logic and data access layer (back) of web applications.
+  At this point, the foundation of web development was built: the front and back-end: the distinction, or separation of concerns, between the presentation layer (interface, front), and the business logic and data access layer (back) of web applications.

-##
+## Front-end or back-end developer?

+  Although this book goes through front-end development as well, it is focused on back-end development.